 • Only 11% of those who left the church did so during college years.
 Almost 90% were lost in middle school and high school.

-• Only about 15% of millennials of the 80 million millennials in the U.S. today subscribe to traditional Christian beliefs as stated in FaithExplorer.
+• Only about 15% of the 80 million millennials in the U.S. today subscribe to traditional Christian beliefs as expressed in FaithExplorer.
 Even though a small minority, a potent force for the church because they are passionate about their faith.
 Want to move closer to New Testament Christianity.
 Will not wait on tired, established churches to get the work done.

 • Community should not be a place to look for prospects to help the church, but a place where Christians are called to serve and minister.
 Not satisfied with missions that just pay others to do the work.